Krizeon/CS435-Robot/README.md

 ![build image](/images/build_test.jpeg)

-Initial built testing of battery and battery pack placement on robot
+Initial built testing of distance sensor, battery, and battery pack placement on robot

 ### Multithreading
 It was both of our first times working with multiple threads, and we encountered several problems along the way due to our original single-thread minded code not being structured to handle multiple threads.
 However, After playing around with the _thread library and getting some experience under our belts, we were able to resolve these issues.